VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Introduction

-Using \sysname, we evaluated each test-subject (\expat, \patriot, \iotguard) by following three testing approaches: \textit{fidelity}, \textit{stress}, and \textit{differential}.
-Technically, fidelity testings are used to assess \sysname's fidelity in reproducing the efficacy results of each subject by replicating the same testbed and testcases as mentioned in \cite{yahyazadeh2019expat,yahyazadeh2020patriot, iotguard2019ndss}.
-Next, we used \sysname to stress test each subject separately to measure their own efficacy with respect to multiple test-suites comprising total 140 randomly generated testcases.
-Finally, \sysname was used to perform a differential testing on \expat, \patriot and \iotguard where we used an identical testbed along with the same auto-generated testcases.
-Our vetting revealed many nuanced corner cases where the test-subjects efficacy differed for unique reasons specific to their design choices (\eg, which policies are selected to enforce at runtime).
-In differential testing, we observed that \iotguard prevented 8 less unexpected actions than \expat and \patriot. \sysname is available as open-source at \code{https://github.com/syne-lab/vetiot}.
+Using \sysname, we evaluated each test-subject (\expat, \patriot, \iotguard, \maverick) by following three testing approaches: \textit{fidelity}, \textit{stress}, and \textit{differential}.
+Technically, fidelity testings are used to assess \sysname's fidelity in reproducing the efficacy results of each subject by replicating the same testbed and testcases as mentioned in \cite{yahyazadeh2019expat,yahyazadeh2020patriot, iotguard2019ndss, mazhar2023maverick}.
+Next, we used \sysname to stress test each subject separately to measure their own efficacy with respect to multiple test-suites comprising a total of 280 testcases. \sysname incorporates a random and a language model-based event generators to produce these testcases.
+The random generator simply produces testcases by randomly generating events plausible for the devices of the testbed.
+The language model-based event generator, proposed by \helion \cite{manandhar2020Helion}, produces testcases with realistic smart home scenarios.
+Finally, \sysname was used to perform comparative analysis of \expat, \patriot, \iotguard, and \maverick via a differential testing, where we used an identical testbed along with the same automatically generated testcases.
+We performed differential testing on 6 different testbeds.
+Our vetting revealed many nuanced corner cases where the efficacy of a test subject differed for unique reasons specific to their design choices (\eg, which policies are selected to enforce at runtime). \sysname is available as open-source at \code{https://github.com/syne-lab/vetiot}. {A preliminary version of this paper was presented at the conference IEEE CNS 2023 \cite{vetiotCNS2023}.}